In an online world full of dense content and endless links, it’s not surprising that phishing and ransomware are on the rise.

 But what about phishing attacks?

-Now that cybercriminals are beginning to utilise ransomware tactics for their phishing campaigns, the line between these two attacks is blurred.
+Now that cybercriminals are beginning to use ransomware tactics for their phishing campaigns, the line between these two attacks is blurred.
 Cyber-attacks are morphing into one another as cyber criminals seek out the most advanced method of taking down their victims.

 We’ve researched these latest phishing trends and what you should look out for as a security leader.